Location of Adventure

 Travel to and from start and end point of trip, any meals and drinks not specified in your confirmed proposal (some camps do include house alcoholic beverages), services of an NHA Expedition Leader (this can be booked upon request at an additional cost), gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes, any increase in park, camping or conservancy fees, optional travel insurance, and required medical evacuation insurance.

-There is no strenuous activity involved during this safari, though a safari vehicle frequently offers a bumpy ride.
+A safari vehicle frequently offers a bumpy ride.
 Wildlife drives often involve long hours of sitting and sometimes bouncing around.
 While we don't consider this strenuous, it can be uncomfortable and pose a particular type of physical demand on the body.
 All travelers must be able to climb into and out of the raised 4x4 trucks that we use for safari vehicles.
 They must also be able to walk to and from the vehicle to our camp accommodations, which sometimes involves walking over uneven ground or on boardwalks.
 Additionally, while any short walks are considered optional, you will get the most out of your safari experience if you can walk a mile or two over uneven ground without assistance.
+Days spent on safari can be long, as mornings typically start before daybreak and evening meals are served after sundown.
 We recommend that all travelers have an adventurous spirit, as they will often enjoy the closest animal encounters.

 Important Information About This Trip